Doesn't look like a keg

 Keg Mountain is a remote peak found in a western Utah desert area and is not a place you'd probably want to visit in the summertime when the furnace is turned on.
 It is a place where you will not meet many others, if any, during your visit and if solitude is your goal, this is the mountain for you.
 I searched google looking for how Keg Mountain got its name and I found no answer there although I did find an entry by someone else who was wondering the same thing.
-You can read about it HERE.
+The link to that page no longer works but it contained the following fact:

 "Captain James H. Simpson and his exploring party were saved from certain doom by a spring they found on Keg Mountain."
 I wonder if they likened the mountain to a water keg, certainly not a beer keg although for rebellious youth, this might make a good place to hold a kegger.